verse-lab/FORCE/README.md

 This repository contains the implementation of FORCE, a tool for synthesizing first-order formulas from a set of FO structures (as examples); with the integration in [DuoAI](https://github.com/VeriGu/DuoAI).

+## The supplementary material of the paper is at [this appendix](https://github.com/verse-lab/FORCE/blob/main/appendix.pdf).

 ## Dependencies

 - [Clingo](https://potassco.org/clingo/) (>= 5.5.0)